Kobzar: Guilds

 In Ukraine, kobzars organized themselves into regional guilds or brotherhoods, known as tsekhs (tsekhy).
 They developed a system of rigorous apprenticeships (usually three years in length) before undergoing the first set of open examinations in order to become a kobzar.
 Among the marks of professional competence necessary to gain entry to a guild was mastery of a secret guild language known as the lebiiska mova.

 These guilds were thought to have been modelled on the Orthodox Church brotherhoods as each guild was associated with a specific church.
 These guilds then would take care of one church icon or purchase new religious ornaments for their affiliated church (Kononenko, p.
 568–9).

 Kobzari and lirnyky

-Traditional minstrels from this time While some sources suggest that kobzari were not always blind, lirnyky were likely disabled, and in general to be considered a kobzar or lirnyk, the minstrel was blind.
+While some sources suggest that kobzari were not always blind, lirnyky were likely disabled, and in general to be considered a kobzar or lirnyk, the minstrel was blind.
 Kobzari and lirnyki were considered the same category of minstrel, belonging to the same guilds and sharing songs.